CordiezT/PDF-Splitter/README.md

 ## Overview

-This script processes PDF files by:
-1. Splitting them into individual pages.
-2. Extracting names from the first page of each PDF.
-3. Renaming the files based on the extracted names with a specified prefix.
+The PDF Split App separates PDF files into individual pages, identifies text patterns, and renames the files accordingly, storing them in the `result` folder.

 ## Requirements